 You can use this guide to compare cards that don’t charge a balance transfer fee and to learn about other costs you should try to avoid when you’re using a balance transfer credit card.

 Comparison of credit cards with no balance transfer fee

 What other costs should I look out for?

 - Revert rate.
-At the end of the promotional period, any remaining balances will collect the revert rate.
+At the end of the promotional period, any remaining balances will collect interest at the revert rate.
 This is usually the standard cash advance or purchase rate, which can be as high as 23% in some cases.
 You should aim to pay your balance in full before the introductory offer ends to avoid this cost and stop yourself from falling back into debt.
 You can compare balance transfer cards by the revert rates for more information.

 - Annual fee.
 If your card doesn’t charge a balance transfer fee, it may charge an annual fee.
 Depending on the size of your debt, the annual fee could be more expensive than what you’d pay if you opted for a balance transfer card with $0 annual fee that charged a balance transfer fee.
 This is why it’s important to compare your options to find the card that offers you the biggest savings.

 - Purchase interest rate.
 Ideally, you shouldn’t use your card to spend while you’re paying off a balance transfer.
 However, it’s important to consider the purchase interest rate in case you use the card for an emergency.
 Remember that any repayments will go towards paying off your purchase before your balance transfer debt during the introductory period.
 This is because your card issuer is obligated to pay off the debt with the highest interest rate first.

 How else can I compare balance transfer credit cards with no balance transfer fee?